RobertZenz/ClosedDoor/README.md

 Or if no parameters are provided, it will read from stdin:

     cat FILE | clojure closedDoor.clj

+Also if you pass - in it will read from stdin:

+    cat FILE | clojure closedDoor.clj FILE FILE - FILE

 The template files ClosedDoor accepts are looking like this: